phalt/clientele/docs/references.md

 | Response reference | `responses.400.$ref` | ✅ | Schema generated |
 | Parameter reference | `parameters.$ref` | ✅ | Included in functions |
 | allOf composition | `allOf[n].$ref` | ✅ | Merged into one schema |

-You don't need to do anything special to handle references in your OpenAPI schema - Clientele handles them automatically and generates clean, DRY code.